kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 +     /**
 +      * Get all accessories registered with this server
 +      */
-+     Collection<Accessory> getAccessories() throws HomekitAccessoryOperationException;
++     Collection<HomekitAccessory> getAccessories() throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Add an accessory to the server
 +      */
-+     void addAccessory(Accessory accessory) throws HomekitAccessoryOperationException;
++     void addAccessory(HomekitAccessory accessory) throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Remove an accessory from the server
 +      */
-+     void removeAccessory(Accessory accessory) throws HomekitAccessoryOperationException;
++     void removeAccessory(HomekitAccessory accessory) throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Get a specific accessory by its ID
 +      */
 +     @Nullable
-+     Accessory getAccessory(long id) throws HomekitAccessoryOperationException;
++     HomekitAccessory getAccessory(long id) throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Get a specific service by its ID
 +      */
 +     @Nullable
-+     Service getService(long id) throws HomekitAccessoryOperationException;
++     HomekitService getService(long id) throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Get a specific characteristic by its ID
 +      */
 +     @Nullable
-+     Characteristic getCharacteristic(long id) throws HomekitAccessoryOperationException;
++     HomekitCharacteristic getCharacteristic(long id) throws HomekitAccessoryOperationException;
 +
 +     /**
 +      * Start the server